MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 - Use [Azure AD Privileged Identity Management](/azure/active-directory/privileged-identity-management/pim-configure) to manage identities and access.

 - Avoid creating multiple Azure AD tenants.
-For further guidance, see [Testing approach for enterprise scale](./testing-approach.md) and [Cloud Adoption Framework Azure best practices guidance to standardize on a single directory and identity](../../secure/security-top-10.md#9-architecture-standardize-on-a-single-directory-and-identity).
+For further information, see [Testing approach for enterprise scale](./testing-approach.md) and [Cloud Adoption Framework Azure best practices guidance to standardize on a single directory and identity](../../secure/security-top-10.md#9-architecture-standardize-on-a-single-directory-and-identity).

 - Use [Azure Lighthouse](/azure/lighthouse/overview) to grant third parties/partners access to Azure resources in customer Azure AD tenants and centralized access to Azure resources in multitenant Azure AD architectures.